 114. MailChimp

 A well-designed email pitch from MailChimp that incorporates links, pictures, and videos can capture a journalist’s attention.
-The forever free plan allows you to send at least 10,000 emails monthly for free.
-The template can also be tailored to fit your client’s brand and keep track of who opens your email.
+The basic free plan allows you to send at least 1,000 emails monthly for free.
+You can customize templates to fit your client’s brand and keep track of who opens your email.

 115. Zapier

-Zapier lets you find out which users share your content online, when, and how often.
-So that they can perform the role of brand influencers.
-Zapier is useful in reaching out to users and building new relationships with them.
+Zapier lets automate workflows and discover which users share your content online, when, and how often.
+It is useful in reaching out to users and building new relationships.

 Pricing: Free option.
-Paid plans start at $20/month with a free trial
+Paid plans start at $19/month with a free trial.

 118. Sidekick